 Math Reference Sites

-- Digital Library of Mathematical Functions.
-A special function reference site that aims to be the next-generation Abromiwitz & Stegun.
+- Digital Library of Mathematical Functions: A special function reference site that aims to be the next-generation Abromowitz & Stegun.

 Other .NET Numerical Libraries

-some statistics, fitting, special function, and analysis functionality that we offer.
+some data wrangling, statistics, fitting, special function, and solver functionality that we offer.

 ported to .NET.

 - GNU Scientific Library: A C library maintained since the 1990s.

 - MPMath: A python library for computing special functions to arbitrary precision.

 - LAPACK: The standard linear algebra library, in FORTRAN.

 - William Kahan (Wikipedia, Academic): The father of floating point.